alchemistry/alchemlyb/docs/tutorial.rst

 **alchemlyb** requires free energy data obtained from alchemical simulations.
 In this example, we use free energy data from Gromacs.
-Instructions for reading data from other MD engines are available in the :ref:`documentation <parsing>`.
+Instructions for reading data from other MD engines are available in the documentation on :ref:`parsing files <parsing>`.
 We load the free energy data into a :mod:`pandas.DataFrame`: ::

     >>> from alchemtest.gmx import load_benzene